Losing someone close is hard. You might need time off work to grieve, but don’t worry about your job.

 It is an informal way to tell your Boss, and it might be less personal.

 A phone call is less personal than a face-to-face conversation.
-But it can be more efficient if the Boss is unavailable to meet in person.
+But it can be more efficient if the Boss cannot meet in person.

-In this type of conversation, you would want to express your emotions and ask for some time off.
+In this conversation, you would want to express your emotions and ask for some time off.

 You can also inquire about any support your Boss can give you during this difficult time.